Coquí: Geographic distribution / invasive species

-The Eleutherodactylus coqui was introduced to Hawaii around the late 1980s.
-This species found its way to the Hawaiian Islands by hiding in plants that were being transported to the islands.
-Studies have shown that the species has increased the nutrient cycling rates and helped those native species with the lack of nutrients to adapt in better conditions.
-The coquí have a very small number of predators (rats and some lizards); as a result, the coquí population has increased over time.
+The coquís have a very small number of predators (rats and some lizards); as a result, the coquí population has increased over time.
 Another factor in the population increase is that they can breed continuously throughout the year.
-However, the Eleutherodactylus coquí has also had a negative impact on native species by increasing competition with native birds and other frogs.
-The expansion of the Eleutherodactylus coquí has forced other creatures such as bats to seek alternatives as they compete for food at higher elevations.
+As a result, the Eleutherodactylus coquí has had a negative impact on native species by increasing competition with native birds, and other frogs.
+The expansion of the Eleutherodactylus coquí has forced other creatures such as bats to seek alternatives, as they compete for food at higher elevations.
 Birds and bats were not greatly affected by the introduction of coquís to the island until the frogs started appearing on higher ground.
-This species is even feeding on native spiders and insects that are close to extinction.
+The species is also feeding on native spiders and insects that are close to extinction.

+Coquís have been officially listed as an invasive species of concern in Colombia.
+The species has also been found in California, mostly in plant nurseries, though as of 2014 had not been known to have established a stable population.

-Population Control
+Population control

 Overall, attempts to limit or control the coquí population where they are invasive have been unsuccessful.
 In Hawaii, the intentional transportation of frogs is a class C felony, and coquís are labeled as pests.

-Another action that appears to be effective in decreasing the coquí population in commercial areas is a hot shower treatment on nursery plants.
-The hot shower works as a disinfestation treatment for not only the Eleutherodactylus coquí eggs but it is also effective for the adult coquís.
+One action that appears to be effective in decreasing the coquí population in commercial areas is a hot shower treatment on nursery plants.
+The hot shower works as a dis-infestation treatment for not only the Eleutherodactylus coquí eggs but also for adult coquís.

 Only a few chemical treatments are legal.
-Citric acid can be legally used in Hawaii, but the chemical must directly contact coquíes, perhaps even multiple times.
+Citric acid can be legally used in Hawaii, though the chemical must directly contact coquís, perhaps even multiple times.
 However, the citric acid may adversely impact plants and cause unseemly spots.
 Other substances that are used to control the species are hydrated lime and caffeine.
-Eradication techniques include hand capture and spraying with a 12% solution of citric acid along with a certification program for nurseries to prevent them from acting as centers of contagion.
+Eradication techniques include hand-capture, and spraying with a 12% solution of citric acid, along with a certification program for nurseries to prevent them from acting as centers of contagion.